tccdem/PNcsp/README.md

 PNcsp is a generaliezed version of this workflow.
 It scans the [OQMD](https://www.oqmd.org/) for a desired chemical system for given order of neighbors and proposes initial crystal structures that are ready for further analysis.

 ### Installation & Usage
-This program use Python 3 under Anaconda.
+This program is based on Python 3 under Anaconda.

 1) Clone the repository.
 2) Open terminal and locate the directory.